ventilate-schools/ventilate-schools.github.io/index.md

 You're invited to help edit the data within.
 Sake a look at one of the Welsh schools and see what is marked as TODO.
 We have some advice on [contributing and rules](./contributing-and-rules/), some [tools for working on per school entries](./tools-for-working-on-entries/), and a [discussion of the technologies we use for this site](./site-technologies/)

-You're also invited to help create a list of schools for your country, state, province, region or large city - contact @Its_Airborne on Twitter/X.com
+You're also invited to help create a list of schools for your country, state, province, region or large city - contact @Its_Airborne on Twitter/X.com.
+See [more areas - howto](more_areas.md)

-# Adding Other countries?

-Other countries may be listed here later.
-Or states/provinces, or even cities if the list of schools would be too large otherwise.
-Each of these would need (say) ten people willing to oversee the setup and curation of each school's page.
-Some of those people should be individuals with significant GitHub skills - maybe software developers who're COVID-is-airborne savvy and have kids themselves.
-Or a school's IT teacher who doesn't want to get reinfected with COVID again.

 If Welsh schools get some traction on this site, we will be open to other countries.
 For now, we just want every Welsh school graded, then some of them moving in the right direction, before launching a campaign for more areas of the world.